wbstack/api/src/database/mw/README.md

  - Select ONLY interwiki and updatelog data
  - Click "Export"
  - Copy output to the new directory with correct name, and make alterations:
      - Remove SET statements
      - Run cleanSql.php over the file
  - Compare the resulting schemas to see what has changed...

 ### To generate the updates needed for a schema?

 Something like this?
+TODO do this....

 <pre>
 docker-compose exec mediawiki-upgrade bash